YutongHan1123/jmmx29/notes/0-setup.md

 ## Visual Studio Code Extensions

 These are some of the extensions and things I've done to make work easier for myself.

+TODO add extensions I use
+TODO add explanation of how to set up eslint and prettier to make code correct.